 Assistance with university writing assignments is available to undergraduate and graduate students at no cost in the Writing Center, a part of the Academic Success Center (ASC) on the third floor of Buley Library.
 The Writing Center offers help with any writing assigned at the university in addition to writing related to academic pursuits such as scholarship applications, application to graduate school, etc. In addition to undergraduate tutors who assist undergraduate students, graduate student tutors work with graduate and undergraduate students and specially trained ESL tutors to work with any student with ESL needs.
 It is recommended that students make an appointment but a limited number of drop in appointments are also available.
 Please visit the Academic Success Center website to make an appointment.

-Please contact Dr. Elizabeth Kalbfleisch, Director of the Writing Center/WAC and Assistant Professor of English with any questions.
+Please contact Dr. Marie McDaniel, Director of the Writing Center/WAC and Associate Professor of History with any questions.